Staff profile

 Biography

-Prospective PhD applicants with similar research interests are encouraged to send her a research proposal.
+Prospective PhD applicants with aligned research interests are welcome to get in touch with a research proposal.

 Mini Biography